top of page

 George served as Co-Music Director of Symphonic Jazz Orchestra for nearly ten years, performing in concert with the orchestra, performing benefits, as well as composing a new work for the SJO, “Dark Wood: Duke Bass Concerto for McBride.”

 Following his passing in 2013, the SJO set out to record his 22-minute epic concerto featuring bassist Christian McBride performing on upright, electric and fretless bass.
-The CD is available by clicking here.

 Music Director Mitch Glickman remembers, “George was so incredibly multi-faceted.
 Brilliant recording artist, gifted producer, outstanding composer/arranger – but what made him so unique is that his talents crossed so many genres.
 Most people don’t know about his Gershwin recording, or his orchestral work for the Montreux Jazz Festival “Muir Woods Suite” or his concerto written for Christian McBride and the Symphonic Jazz Orchestra.”